codeplaysoftware/syclacademy/Code_Exercises/ND_Range_Kernel/README.md

 kernel function using the `parallel_for` variant which takes a `range` but has the kernel function take an `item`.

-Feel free to use either the buffer/accessor model and feel free to use any method of synchronization and copy back.
+Feel free to try out different USM pointers and to use any method of synchronization and copy back.

-When using an `item` you cannot pass this directly to the subscript operator of an `accessor` you have to retrieve the `id`, you can do this by calling the `get_id` member function.

 ### 2.)
 Enqueue an ND range kernel